In situ resource utilization: ISRU technology demonstrators and prototypes

 The Mars Surveyor 2001 Lander was intended to carry to Mars a test payload, MIP (Mars ISPP Precursor), that was to demonstrate manufacture of oxygen from the atmosphere of Mars, but the mission was cancelled.

 The Mars Oxygen ISRU Experiment (MOXIE) is a 1% scale prototype model aboard the Mars 2020 rover Perseverance that produces oxygen from Martian atmospheric carbon dioxide (CO2) in a process called solid oxide electrolysis.
 The experiment produced its first 5.37 grams of oxygen on 20 April 2021.

 The lunar Resource Prospector rover was designed to scout for resources on a polar region of the Moon, and it was proposed to be launched in 2022.
-The mission concept was still in its pre-formulation stage, and a prototype rover was being tested when it was scrapped in April 2018.
+The mission concept was in its pre-formulation stage, and a prototype rover was being tested when it was scrapped in April 2018.
 Its science instruments will be flown instead on several commercial lander missions contracted by NASA's new Commercial Lunar Payload Services (CLSP) program, that aims to focus on testing various lunar ISRU processes by landing several payloads on multiple commercial landers and rovers.
-The first formal solicitation is expected sometime in 2019.
+The first formal solicitation was expected in 2019.
+The spiritual successor to the Resource Prospector became VIPER (rover), that was also cancelled in 2024.